 Garret will use the 4 Pillars of the Green Party -- Grassroots Democracy, Ecological Wisdom, Social Justice, and Peace Through Non-Violence -- and the 10 Key Values of the Green Party as general guides when considering or developing policy.

-Garret also supports the Green Party of the United States' Green New Deal, as well as the platforms of both the Green Party of Pennsylvania and the Green Party of Allegheny County.
+Garret also supports the Green Party of the United States' Green New Deal (which is based on Hawkins' past Green New Deal proposals), as well as the platforms of both the Green Party of Pennsylvania and the Green Party of Allegheny County.

 "Socialism is the people.
 If you are afraid of socialism, you are afraid of yourself." -- Fred Hampton